-The Crisis: Housing
+The Crisis: Supportive Housing in Canada

 But what happens after the caregivers are gone?

-At The Cribwolf Foundation we are working to address these concerns, with a primary focus on the availability of housing and support services in every community.
-Our most immediate project is the design and construction of a community-central multi-unit residential building (MURB) for adults over the age of 21 with intellectual and/or developmental disabilities.
-For more details, visit our MURB page.
+In addition, available land and property in prime urban areas that could be used to provide housing and care for those with special needs are still being sold to private developers, further compounding the problem due mostly to municipal zoning issues: Cribwolf is a non-profit organization that promotes dignity, individuality, independence, personal growth and community inclusion for people with diverse abilities.
+At Cribwolf Foundation we are working to address these concerns, with a primary focus on the availability of housing and support services in every community.
+Our most immediate project is the location of zoning friendly property and the design and construction of a community-central, multi-unit residential building (MURB), with a mixed tenancy/residency model for adults over the age of 21 with intellectual & developmental disability.